JoseBlanca/franklin/doc/source/snv_filters.rst

 To configure the filter the kind of group to use (libraries, samples or read_groups) should be set.
 Also a list with the group names should be given.
 A configuration to look for snps not variables in the libraries lib1 and lib2 would be::

-  name       = 'is_variable_in_lb'
+  name        = 'is_variable'
-  step_name  = 'is_variable'
+  unique_name = 'is_variable_in_lb'
   group_kind  = 'libraries'
   groups      = ['lib1', 'lib2']

-Several filters of this kind can be set up in the configuration file, to distinguish them a step_name option with a unique name should be also set up in the configuration for each filter.
+Several filters of this kind can be set up in the configuration file, to distinguish them a unique_name option with a  should be also set up in the configuration for each filter.

 Unique contiguous